On May 4, 1999, the album "Hatebreeder", the second studio album by "Children of Bodom", was released.

 Is there any difference from the previous album?

 In almost every sense.
-The production is much more tight and any instrument can be heard perfectly, Alexi Laiho's writing has been made better and more accurate and there is a very clear and interesting message in quite a few of the songs here.
+The production is much tighter and any instrument can be heard perfectly, Alexi Laiho's writing has been made better and more accurate and there is a very clear and interesting message in quite a few of the songs here.
 The playing is tight and cohesive and there is more emphasis on the structure of the song than on the high technical ability of the band members (and believe me, every player here is a virtuoso at a simply amazing level).

-You could say that with "Hatebreeder", "Children of Bodom" surpassed themselves, putting out a masterpiece in their genre and thus they also finally proved to anyone who doubted - they are an influential and prominent metal band, and they are going to be a significant force in the industry, as could be seen in Their next two subsequent albums, which beyond the musical quality also brought with them very respectable commercial success, making "Children of Bodom" one of the greatest bands of their time in Europe and in general.
+You could say that with "Hatebreeder", "Children of Bodom" surpassed themselves, putting out a masterpiece in their genre, and thus they also finally proved to anyone who doubted - they are an influential and prominent metal band, and they are going to be a significant force in the industry, as could be seen in Their next two subsequent albums, which beyond the musical quality also brought with them very respectable commercial success, making "Children of Bodom" one of the greatest bands of their time in Europe and in general.

 The album opens up with the excellent song "Warheart" which puts the listeners in the mood with the fast and technical riffs of Alexi Laiho and Alexander Kuoppala, and with great keyboard work by the mighty Janne Wirman, here is a very successful song and a great way to start an album that shows the band as a leading force in the metal world and especially in the melodic death metal.

-In the second song we already get a proof that this is not just another album, and so, the band's hit "Silent Night Bodom Night" continues the preoccupation with the shocking murder on Lake Bodom with very aggressive riffs and gloomy keyboards that always send chills through my body.
+In the second song we already get proof that this is not just another album, and so, the band's hit "Silent Night Bodom Night" continues the preoccupation with the shocking murder on Lake Bodom with very aggressive riffs and gloomy keyboards that always send chills through my body.
 And this song actually solidifies the familiar style of "children" with aggressive and powerful playing, but melodic keyboards and beautiful electric guitar solos that are generally reminiscent of bands like "Stratovarius" or "Helloween", and here is a very interesting approach to the melodic death metal that continued the rise of the genre in the - 2000.

 If that's not enough for you, in the third song "Hatebreeder" which is also the album's theme song, comes a brutal and violent purposeful show of death metal melodic with black metal influences and a sound that is a bit reminiscent of early "Opeth", but "Iron Maiden's" guitar style shows it is still "Children of Bodom".
 Janne Wirman's keyboard work intensifies the experience of horror and perspiration that the band is trying to convey on this album, just amazing!